 How do I form an LLC?

 Before starting your business and forming an LLC, be sure to do the business entity search first to make sure the name is available to use.
-Once you know the LLC name is available, learn how to form an Minnesota LLC by reading our step-by-step guide on filing the Articles of Organization.
+Once you know the LLC name is available, learn how to form a Minnesota LLC by reading our step-by-step guide.

 After forming a Limited Liability Company, be sure to get an Employer Identification Number (EIN).
 This is a “social security number” for the business.
 There is no cost to get one through the IRS.

 Also, be sure to check for Minnesota business licenses and permits to make sure the business is legal to operate.